-Published on November 19th, 2020 by Aristofanis Papadatos
+Updated on May 19th, 2022 by Aristofanis Papadatos

-As a result, PayPal now sports a market capitalization of $220 billion.
-This makes it a mega-cap stock, defined as those with market caps above $200 billion.
+Nevertheless, PayPal still sports a market capitalization of $90 billion.
+This makes it a large-cap stock, defined as those with market caps above $10 billion.

-You can download a free spreadsheet of all 20+ mega cap stocks (along with important financial metrics such as price-to-earnings ratios and dividend yields) by clicking on the link below:
+You can download your free copy of the large-cap stocks list, along with relevant financial metrics like price-to-earnings ratios, dividend yields, and payout ratios, by clicking on the link below:

 Unfortunately, income investors may overlook PayPal, as the company does not pay a dividend.
 This is fairly common among growth stocks, particularly those in the technology sector, as it is much more profitable to reinvest the earnings in the business than to distribute them to the shareholders.
 Of the 500 stocks that comprise the S&P 500 Index, nearly 90 do not pay a dividend to their shareholders.

-Income-oriented investors who are attracted by the impressive returns of PayPal stock might wonder whether the company will pay a dividend anytime soon.
+Income-oriented investors who are attracted by the promising growth prospects of PayPal stock might wonder whether the company will pay a dividend anytime soon.
 While the initiation of a dividend cannot be excluded, PayPal is not likely to initiate a dividend for many more years.

 PayPal operates as a technology platform and digital payments company that enables digital and mobile payments on behalf of consumers and merchants worldwide.
 The company’s payments platform allows consumers to send and receive payments, withdraw funds to their bank accounts, and hold balances in their PayPal accounts in various currencies.